mlibrary/bag-courier/README.md

 ruby -Ilib test/test_bag_adapter.rb
 ```

-With Docker, you can run any of these commands as well by adding them after
+With Docker, you can run any of these commands by adding them after
 `docker compose run dark-blue`.
 ```sh
 docker compose run dark-blue rake test